kennyng90/react-todo-app/README.md

 ## The Todo App

 The Todo App is a simple and responsive todo app.
 The main function of this app is to add, update and delete item.
-The items will also be stored in the local storage (The app will remember the items when you hit F5/Refresh the browser).
+The items will also be stored in the local storage.

 This app is created for learning reasons.
 React hooks, styling and local storage in mind.